thirumurthis/Learnings/Gitlab_CICD_pipeline.md

 Sample `.gitlab-ci.yml` file:

+Note:
-Note: SERVER is the actual VM which needs to be deployed or tested.
+  - SERVER is the actual VM which needs to be deployed or tested.
+  - ssh command below will execute the steps in that vm.
+  - So when any commit is pushed to branch, only the `test stage` will be kick started.
+  - When any merge happens to master `deploy stage` will happen.

 ```yaml
 image: ubuntu:latest